aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-subscription/docs/README.md

 #### FilterPolicy

 The filter policy JSON assigned to the subscription.
 Enables the subscriber to filter out unwanted messages.
+For more information, see [GetSubscriptionAttributes](https://docs.aws.amazon.com/sns/latest/api/API_GetSubscriptionAttributes.html) in the <i>Amazon Simple Notification Service API Reference</i> and [Message Filtering](https://docs.aws.amazon.com/sns/latest/dg/sns-message-filtering.html) in the <i>Amazon SNS Developer Guide</i>.

 _Required_: No